-Our aim is to raise awareness of both the technical and financial benefits of specifying liquid applied waterproofing systems and provide independent advice for specifiers.
+Our aim is to raise awareness of both the technical and financial benefits of specifying liquid applied membranes and provide independent advice for specifiers.

 Many of the UK and Europe’s leading manufacturers of liquid applied membranes are members of the association, along with their approved contractors and suppliers.